Erick Miller: Career

 Miller is also a published author, speaker and artist who has worked on feature films and spoken at SIGGRAPH and SXSW.
 His former employers include Digital Domain of Venice, California, Sony Pictures Imageworks of Culver City, California and Walt Disney Animation Studios of Burbank, California.
 While at these firms Miller developed technologies for motion picture visuals and digital film making.

-When Miller began his career he transitioned from the dot-com startup world after the first company he helped build was acquired in 2001; transitioning into the 3D computer animation industry as he completed an undergraduate degree in the field.
-Miller later received an MBA from UCLA Anderson School of Management and another Master's in Business from the National University of Singapore in 2011, at which point he chose to pursue technology entrepreneurship once again.